What is bike sharing?

 How do I receive or stop text notifications?

-When registering for a monthly pass online, members can choose whether they want to receive text notifications.
+When purchasing any pass online, members can choose whether they want to receive text notifications.
 Members can change that preference anytime thereafter by logging into their personal profile and managing their account settings.

 How do I change or update my credit card information?